Cultural Production in

 Icon of placeSimferopol

 Simferopol, also known as Aqmescit, is the second-largest city on the Crimean Peninsula.
-The city, along with the rest of Crimea, is internationally recognised as part of Ukraine, but controlled by Russia.
+The city, along with the rest of Crimea, is internationally recognized as part of Ukraine, but controlled by Russia.
 It is considered the capital of the Autonomous Republic of Crimea.
 Read more on Wikipedia

 People